Cranial and Craniosacral

 BACKGROUND

 The cranium was considered a rigid shell with a genetically determined shape until high precision ultrasound in the late 20th century showed that it is actually a dynamic system that responds to many different types of stimuli.
 It changes shape depending on body posture and gravity; and it responds to pressures from coughing and muscle tonus.
-Inside this flexible shell, the brain is bathed in cerebrospinal fluid; which, like all tissues, needs circulation to remove waste products.
-In other parts of the body, waste products are flushed out by venous and lymphatic drainage, stimulated by functional movements; because veins have one-way valves, and exercise operates them like a pump to help drain the capillary beds.
-However, the cranium is too rigid to employ movement to assist in the drainage of waste products, and it doesn't have veins with valves.
-Instead, the negative pressure produced in the chest by each inbreath sucks about a half a drop of CSF out of the cranium, accompanied by a contraction of the bony shell.
-Then, during the outbreath, arterial pulsation provides the fast movement of small volumes of CSF that refills the cranium and allows the bony shell to rebound and expand.
-The alternating contraction and expansion of the cranium powered by this rhythmic alternation of negative pressure from inhalation and positive pressure from arterial flow serves to clean out by-products from the neural metabolism and move them into circulation during sleep much like functional forces serve to clean out by-products from the rest of the body by pumping the venous and lymphatic vessels during functional activity.
-In fact, this CSF circulation system works so much like a lymphatic system for the glial cells of the brain that even researchers in neurology journals call it a “glymphatic” system.
+Inside the cranium, the brain is bathed in cerebrospinal fluid; which, like all tissues, needs circulation to remove waste products.
+In other parts of the body, waste products are flushed out by the venous and lymphatic drainage that gets stimulated by functional movements; because veins have one-way valves, and exercise operates them like a pump to help drain the capillary beds.
+However, the cranium is too rigid to employ movement to assist in the drainage of waste products; therefore, during sleep, the body employs the negative pressure produced in the chest during each inbreath to drain the waste products from cerebrospinal fluid (CSF).
+Each inbreath sucks about a half a drop of CSF out of the cranium, accompanied by contraction of the bony shell, which serves to clean out by-products from the neural metabolism and move them into circulation during sleep much like functional forces serve to clean out by-products from the rest of the body.
+In fact, this CSF drainage system works so much like a lymphatic system for the glial cells of the brain that it is widely known as the “glymphatic” system.
+After each CSF draining inhalation, during the outbreath, arterial pulsation provides the fast movement of small volumes of CSF that refills the cranium and allows the bony shell to rebound and expand.

 CRANIAL OSTEOPATHY

 The complex movements of the individual cranial bones during this expansion and contraction process were elegantly described by cranial osteopaths long before anyone understood that they were caused by breathing.
 Sutherland believed that cranial respiration was a primary process, - beginning in the brain and then moving through all the other tissues.
 Magoun believed that it was caused by spontaneous oscillations of the brain and spinal cord.
 Upledger believed that it was caused by a stretch reflex in the cranial sutures, which responded to each incident of cranial expansion due to production of CSF by reducing CSF production to maintain intracranial pressure equilibrium.
-These cranial osteopaths described in great detail the movements that each cranial bone should undergo in this cranial respiration, and they prescribed a series of low force manual manipulations that could be used to restore movements that were restricted.
-Apparently they did not realize that the internal rotations they described were a result of the cranium contracting due to negative pressure created by inhalation (usually occurring with extension of the spine), and the external rotations they described (usually occurring with flexion of the spine) were a result of the cranium expanding due to the arterial pulse refilling the CSF and causing the cranium to rebound.
-However, even if they misunderstood the source of the rhythm, their work to identify blockages to that rhythm and techniques for restoring it with light manual pressure may turn out to be extremely valuable as we develop better understanding of the importance of CSF drainage for prevention of neurodegenerative diseases like Alzheimers.
-In addition, combining the osteopathic discoveries with an understanding of the cause of the process will enable us to more effectively remove barriers to CSF circulation.
-For example, using an inversion table for short periods of time can use gravity to expand and contract the cranium.
+These cranial osteopaths described in great detail the movements that each cranial bone should undergo in this cranial respiration process, and they prescribed a series of low force manual manipulations that could be used to restore movements that were restricted.
+Even if they misunderstood the source of the rhythm, their work to identify blockages to that rhythm and techniques for restoring it with light manual pressure may turn out to be extremely valuable as we develop better understanding of the importance of CSF drainage for prevention of neurodegenerative diseases like Alzheimers.
+In addition, combining osteopathic cranial work with an understanding of cranial hydrodynamics will lead to new tedcchniques, such as using an inversion or a trampoline to expand and contract the cranium.

 _DSC2771.jpg braided_-_1.jpg